Elias02-code/Email-Spam-Detection-AI/README.md

 # Email-Spam-Detection-AI
 An AI-based email spam detection system using machine learning and natural language processing techniques to classify emails as spam or legitimate(ham).
+# N.B the code can be cloned directly to the VScode IDE.

 ## Overview
 This project focuses on building an AI model that detects spam emails using machine learning techniques.